 For this trip, I like to start out at the Newburgh waterfront, another motorcycle hot spot.
 The circular route goes over the Newburgh-Beacon Bridge and south on Route 9D, which offers spectacular views of Storm King Mountain before you weave your way through the cutesy towns of Beacon and Cold Spring.
 Then it’s back over the much-photographed Bear Mountain Bridge and up past West Point to where Storm King Highway starts on Route 218.
 At the highway’s higher elevation (it climbs to 420 feet), there is an uninterrupted panoramic view.
 Luckily, there are several overlooks where one can stop to take it all in.
 To me, the climb is reminiscent of a great roller-coaster ride.

-Eventually the road winds its way into Cornwall-on-Hudson, where I always stop (along with lots of other bikers) at the Hudson Street Café — which the locals refer to as “Donna’s” — for an avocado B.L.T.
+Eventually the road winds its way into Cornwall-on-Hudson, where I always stop at 2 Alices Coffee Lounge for a much-needed cup of coffee and a bagel.
 The best part of the trip is after lunch, when I head back out to ride the Storm King Highway a few more times.

-Check out this video of me riding along the Storm King Highway!
+Check out this video of my ride along the Storm King Highway!